AliHossamTesla/CP-Training/Prefix Sum/README.md

 1. ***Segements***

         if I have number line and some segments in form [l : r] and need to know the point who have more than segments pass throw it .
+2. ***min and max subarray***

+        if you have array what the maximum subarray sum ?
+3. ***min element and max element in subarray***

+        if you have array of size 10, what the maximum element in the first 5 elements ?

 ## **2D Prefix Sum** :
 It is also possible to generalize this idea to higher dimensions.
 For example,